FreneticLLC/FreneticDocs/README.md

 Licensing is likely to change in the future (probably MIT).

+### Project Identity Notice

+This project may be moved elsewhere (possibly to the DenizenScript page) in the near feature (it's basically just used for Denizen right now... the FreneticScript documentation format was changed entirely from this setup).

 ### Project Status

 Midway through initial development - most pages are available (though not fully complete), Discord bot is working but needs more work.